 Default alternative

-Qianfan wins 5 of 7 archetypes in our benchmark and has competitive blank detection.
+Qianfan wins 5 of 7 page types in our benchmark and has competitive blank detection.
 If you need a single markdown-oriented OCR model and do not require grounded output, start with Qianfan.

 No. In our 50-page benchmark, it places 4th of 5 models by aggregate CER.
 It has specific strengths (blank detection, grounded output, text notes) but is not the strongest general-purpose choice.